 When the American Historical Association established the John E. O’Connor Film Award in 1993, it recognized John’s pioneering role in enhancing scholarship, research, and production in history, film, and the visual image as forms of evidence.
 Nearing its 50-year anniversary, Film & History has become a peer-reviewed academic journal that now serves a global readership.

 The current editor-in-chief, Loren PQ Baybrook (PhD, University of Virginia), comes to Film & History with a background in film studies, literary theory, and American poetry.
-He is Visiting Professor of Film Studies at Lawrence University.
+He is Visiting Professor at Lawrence University.
 A former NEH Fellow at Harvard University, Baybrook joins an august team of scholars and teachers at F&H dedicated to exploring the historical, philosophical, aesthetic, and pedagogical roles of film, television, and new media in diverse cultures.